anoopkunchukuttan/geomm/README.md

 	@article{jawanpuria2018learning,
-	  title={Learning multilingual word embeddings in latent metric space: a geometric approach}, author={Jawanpuria, Pratik and Balgovind, Arjun and Kunchukuttan, Anoop and Mishra, Bamdev}, journal={Accepted in Transaction of the Association of Computational Linguistics (TACL)}, year={2019}
+	  title={Learning multilingual word embeddings in latent metric space: a geometric approach}, author={Jawanpuria, Pratik and Balgovind, Arjun and Kunchukuttan, Anoop and Mishra, Bamdev}, journal={Accepted in Transaction of the Association for Computational Linguistics (TACL)}, year={2019}
 	}